Internationally

 Dr. Fitenko holds a position of Associate Professor of Piano at

-of America in Washington, D.C. and co-directs the Washington
+the Catholic University of America in Washington, D.C.
+Prior to

-University of Louisiana.
-Mr. Fitenko is the founder and artistic
+at Northwestern State University of Louisiana.
+He is the Artistic

-of the Florida International Piano Competition (formerly Orlando
+Director of the American International Piano Festival & Competition

 Home